leoproject/Course-DataScience/README.md

 > "Pleasure in the job puts perfection in the work." - **Aristotle**

-3. **Lesson 3** - I am studying now, this chapter is about introduction Pandas ....
+3. **Lesson 3** - This Chapter I learned about introduction Pandas, but I need more to study about it!

+> "The learning is to fail constant until that you trust yourself.
+No 'cause you are the best but because you are try!" ***Someone**